 Many organizations look at all of their collaboration tools holistically.
 More options doesn’t necessarily mean improved productivity.
 It’s important to think about whether tools hurt or hinder collaboration.
 Whether you use soft phone clients like Skype or Jabber, or VOIP phone handsets, looking at moving voice and meeting traffic to the cloud can enable better collaboration, scale faster than legacy systems and delivers a more efficient onboarding process for new employees.

 Public, private or hybrid?

 As with other cloud-enabled solutions, organizations have options when it comes to hosting — public cloud, private cloud or a hybrid of the two.
-When choosing between three, consider the below analysis from Cisco.

 How it works: Applications hosted over the internet are served up by a third party.
 Multiple customers share a multitenant software platform using individual virtual instances.

 Who it’s good for: Organizations that aren’t invested in existing systems and want rapid access to affordable calling and collaboration hardware, software and infrastructure.

 How it works: Providers create dedicated customer instances of a single-tenant platform.
 This may reside on-premises, in an offsite data center or with a managed private cloud provider.